 In the fall of 1990, a television program about crime, police investigation, and criminal trials named Law & Order aired for the first time.
 The show eventually ended in 2010, tied with Gunsmoke for the longest-running live-action television show at 20 seasons and 456 episodes.
 With its unique (and consistent) style and trademark “dun-dun!” sound, Law & Order has generated several spin-offs and can likely be found playing at any hour of the day somewhere on cable.

-Much has been written recently about how “binge watching” an entire season or even an entire show is changing our interaction with and in some cases the making of television.
-This new TV-watching paradigm is due in large part to Netflix’s streaming service, and around the same time it was launched I started watching a lot of Law & Order.
-With so many episodes available in an easy to digest procedural format, I could just turn to the next episode in line and hit “play”.
+Much has been written recently about how “binge watching” an entire season or even an entire show is changing our interaction with–and in some cases the making of–television.
+This new TV-watching paradigm is due in large part to Netflix’s streaming service; around the time it was launched, I started watching a lot of Law & Order.
+With so many episodes available in an easy-to-digest procedural format, I could just turn to the next episode in line and hit “play.”

-Somewhere during this period I started to take screenshots of oddities, moments where the show broke from its usual format into first-person or split-screen views, or frames of unexpected abstraction as the camera panned across a scene.
-But somewhere in all those procedurally-formatted murders, quips, investigations, interrogations, and trials I began noticing computers.
-At first they were oddities too (characters using computers in funny ways, interesting-looking fake applications or websites), but as many obsessive projects start, the more screenshots I took the more I noticed computers and the cycle fed on itself.
+I started to take screenshots of oddities--moments where the show broke from its usual format into first-person or split-screen views, or frames of unexpected abstraction as the camera panned across a scene.
+But somewhere in all those procedurally-formatted murders, quips, investigations, interrogations, and trials, I began noticing computers.
+At first they were oddities too (characters using computers in funny ways, interesting-looking fake applications, or websites), but the more screenshots I took, the more I noticed computers, and the cycle fed on itself.

-In the summer of 2012, I received a generous commission from Rhizome, an affiliate of the New Museum in New York City, to more systematically document computers across the entire original Law & Order series.
+In the summer of 2012, I received a commission from art and technology organization Rhizome, an affiliate of the New Museum in New York City, to more systematically document computers across the entire original Law & Order series.
 I purchased the 120-disc box set and began to record (almost) every computer from all 456 episodes.
-Now a little more than a year later, nearly 11,000 screenshots have been gathered along with some related (and some not-so-related) data about the show.
+Now, a little more than a year later, nearly 11,000 screenshots have been gathered along with some related (and some not-so-related) data about the show.
 The project is presented in the form of a blog (computersonlawandorder.tumblr.com) and in the more curated form of this book.

-After watching all 319 hours of the show (or the equivalent of about two straight months watching 40-hours a week, though that is not how I consumed it), I think Law & Order is an even more interesting cultural mirror than I could have ever expected.
-The show forms a unique database of images and speech, and one that reflects the fascinations, fears, and biases of its time.
-Law & Order’s long run and its “ripped from the headlines” content makes it a useful lens with which to look at a period of great political and economic change in the United States.
-But the show also coincides with another major cultural shift: the rise and eventual ubiquity of computers and networked technologies over the last 20 years.
+After watching all 319 hours of the show (or the equivalent of about two straight months watching 40-hours a week, though that is not how I consumed it), I think Law & Order is an even more interesting cultural artefact than I ever expected.
+The show forms a unique database of images and speech, one that reflects the fascinations, fears, and biases of its time.
+Law & Order’s long run and its “ripped from the headlines” content makes it a useful lens through which to look at a period of great political and economic change in the United States.
+In particular, the show coincides with a major cultural shift: the rise of computers and networked technologies over a crucial 20–year period in technological history.

+JEFF – can you combine this paragraph with the single sentence one that's two paragraphs down?
+It seems like both are doing similar jobs of tracing L&O's trajectory.

-Law & Order spans the emergence of the ever-present personal computer, growing and then widespread internet use, laptops and flatscreen monitors, and finally ends as internet-enabled “smartphones” become commonplace.
-Alongside the actual technology appearing onscreen, the show’s content, ranging from casual conversations to crimes and crime-solving, reflects our fascination with and sometimes fears about technologies like BBS systems, email, online dating and social networking, webcams, privacy and hacking, facial recognition, and search engines.
+Law & Order spans the emergence of the ever-present personal computer, the trajectory from specialized to mainstream internet use, the introduction of laptops and flatscreen monitors, and finally the mass adoption of internet-enabled “smartphones.”
+Alongside the actual technology appearing onscreen, the show’s content, ranging from casual conversations to crimes and crime-solving, reflects our fascination with--and sometimes fears about--technologies like BBS systems, email, online dating and social networking, webcams, privacy and hacking, facial recognition, and search engines.